 - A. Schools are allowed to conduct spring football practice for two hours a day after their students have completed all OSSAA activities for the spring semester.
 Schools will be allowed 21 calendar days to complete their 10 spring practices beginning the first opportunity the school has to practice.
 During the 10 days of practice, schools will not be allowed to conduct full-contact ("Thud" or "Live Action") drills on two consecutive days.
 Schools will only be allowed six total days when full-contact drills may be conducted.
-Spring practice is limited to students in grades 9-11.
-Students who are currently in the 8th grade are not allowed to participate in spring football practice, regardless if it extends beyond the calendar school year and into the summer.
+Spring practice is limited to students in grades 8-11.
+Only students who currently attend your school district are eligible to participate in Spring Football; no future students are allowed to participate regardless of if the school year is complete.
+To participate in Spring Football a student had to attend classes in the spring semester.
 Regulation equipment for full contact drills may be used during spring practice.
 Interschool scrimmages are not allowed and only students who are currently attending the school can participate in spring practice.
 All spring practices must be completed by Saturday of Week 49 of the OSSAA calendar.
 Spring football practice is limited to a total of two hours per day. - B. When there is no organized athletic period scheduled during the school day, a school may schedule an additional class period (same time length as a school day class period and cannot exceed one hour) immediately after the close of the school day.
 A school that is bringing its freshman and sophomore athletes from another site may schedule its practice period immediately upon the arrival of these athletes for the purpose of conducting a physical education class.
 The practices will be conducted by the certified coaching staff.
 Any individual is limited to the maximum time of a regular class period and cannot exceed one hour.